 How to treat:

 Remove and discard infected plant material immediately.
-Sterilize tools and growing spaces to prevent contamination.
-Reduce humidity levels, improve airflow, and ensure proper drying of harvested buds.
+Sterilize tools using isopropyl alcohol and growing spaces to prevent contamination.
+Reduce humidity levels and monitor using a hygrometer, improve airflow, and ensure proper drying of harvested buds.

 White mould (Sclerotinia)